e-stoddard/CIS-106-Eric-Stoddard/README.md

 In this assignment I learned how to use dynamic arrays (lists) in Python.
 I completed the same activities as last week except I replaced the fixed arrays with dynamic arrays.
 A dynamic array seems to work better for this activity since it does not require the user to count how many total entries they want to make before entering them.

+## Assignment 13

+In this assignment I learned how to handle strings in Python.
+I was able to split a string into a list by a specified seperator then print each member of the list in the format required by the activity.
+This seems like a good way to handle date inputed by the user because it allows the user to enter everything at once instead of entering each value individually.